Mining and Land Access

 Land access needs to be viewed in two parts.
 Land Access can be temporary and short-term and in the context of mineral exploration is associated with initial reconnaissance, surveying, test-pits and drilling.
 Camp facilities are usually considered temporary although their use may extend for many years.
 These activities can cause temporary loss of economic benefit from land use as a result of short-term restricted access for farming and damage to / loss of crops.
 Temporary land access should not result in physical displacement.

-The second aspect is Land Acquisition and Resettlement.
+The second aspect is long-term land acquisition and resettlement.
 This is associated with accessing land required for building new (greenfields) or expanded (brownfield) operations.
 Large-scale land acquisition, involving large numbers of individuals, significant areas and resettlement is typically associated with greenfield projects, and is a complex and costly (typically running to $Ms) and lengthy (2-5 years) undertaking that must be managed using robust project management processes.
 The work is usually outsourced to resettlement specialists.

 Why are good land access practices important?